-Sherlock himself once he realized that the coded message that he showed to Sebastian Moran to decipher is actually a death command.
+Again, in "A Landmark Story", Sherlock himself once he realized that the coded message that he showed to Sebastian Moran to decipher is actually a death order.

-Holmes as a former addict is a reference to Holmes' cocaine use in the original stories, though the reasons for his drug usage is inverted-the original Holmes took stimulants to keep his brain active between cases, while this Holmes took depressives to shut his brain down.
+Holmes as a former addict is a reference to Holmes' cocaine use in the original stories, though the reasons for his drug usage is inverted-the original Holmes took stimulants to keep his brain active between cases, while this Holmes first took stimulants with the same objective and then lost control and started using opiates to shut his brain down.

-In "While You Were Sleeping" he tells Watson that his brain is "like an attic, with a finite amount of space" that he must save only for the necessary, which is an exact copy of the analogy Holmes gave to Watson in the original stories-but with more tossing around complete strangers' glasses of water.
+In "While You Were Sleeping" Sherlock tells Joan that his brain is "like an attic, with a finite amount of space" that he must save only for the necessary, which is an exact copy of the analogy Holmes gave to Watson in the original stories-but with more tossing around complete strangers' glasses of water.

 Also from "While You Were Sleeping", Watson finds an old violin that Holmes owned and tries to get him back into it, saying that playing an instrument will help him stay sober.
 The original Sherlock Holmes was notorious for playing the violin while thinking.

 Sherlock's assessment of Gregson as being smart for a policeman echoes that of his literary counterpart, who described Gregson as "the smartest of the Scotland Yarders" in a somewhat backhanded fashion.
 Here, though, it comes off as more sincere.

 Holmes owns a phrenology bust.
 In the original stories, Holmes was said to have studied phrenology.

 Chief Detective Gregson is Inspector Gregson, "The finest of the Scotland Yard detectives."